delperugia/curlev/docs/reference_manual.md

 # Executing the request

-Once the request is ready, it has to be started using `start()`.
+Once the request is ready, it must be started using `start()`.
-The request run then asynchronously.
+The request then runs asynchronously.
 This method accepts a callback function that will be called once the request is finished, successfully or not.
 Then call `join()` to wait for asynchronous request completion.

-The convenient method `exec()` execute the request synchronously.
+The convenient method `exec()` executes the request synchronously.

 By default the callback is invoked from a separate thread.
-This prevents the main IO thread to be blocked while processing the callback but add an extra overhead.
-As all callbacks, it must return quickly.
+This prevents the main IO thread from being blocked while processing the callback, but adds an extra overhead.
+As with all callbacks, it must return quickly.

 If the callback is known to be very fast, it is possible to invoke it directly from the IO thread by changing the default mode